harterrt/harterrt/content/mozilla/dividing_hll.md

 aggregator has a relative standard deviation (`rsd`) of 5%!
 The maximum error magnitude we see in this dataset is 7.5% (day 4).

-In my opionion, Spark's documentation obfuscates the real interpretation of this `rsd` value, calling it the: "maximum estimation error allowed".
+In my opinion, Spark's documentation obfuscates the real interpretation of this `rsd` value, calling it the: "maximum estimation error allowed".
 In reality, there is no "maximum error" allowed.
 The `rsd` is a standard deviation for an approximately normal distribution,